Haixing-Hu/check-es5/README.md

 - `showError`: Whether to display the detailed errors.
 Default value is `false`.
 It it is set to `true`, the detailed parsing errors of each uncompatible packages will be displayed.
+- `targetFile`: If this argument is specified, the program will check the compatibility of the specified target JavaScript file.
 - `--help` or `-h`: Show the command line help messages.

 ## Examples